 Volvo CE HX2 autonomous, battery-electric, load carrier

 Volvo Construction Equipment presented the HX2 autonomous, battery-electric, load carrier at ConExpo-Con/AGG 2017.
-The second-generation concept machine is part of an electric site research project that aims to transform the quarry and aggregates industry, by reducing carbon emissions by up to 95% and total cost of ownership by up to 25%.
+The second-generation concept machine is part of an electric site research project that aims to transform the quarry and aggregates industry, by reducing carbon emissions by up to 95 percent and total cost of ownership by up to 25 percent.

 A Complete Site Solution

 The electric site project aims to electrify a transport stage in a quarry – from excavation to primary crushing and transport to secondary crushing.
 It involves developing new machines, work methods and site management systems – together these things form a complete site solution.
 As well as a small fleet of HX2s, other prototype machines that make-up the electric site system includes a prototype electric hybrid wheel loader, and a grid-connected excavator.
 New technology encompasses machine and fleet control systems and logistic solutions for electric machines in quarries.

 The LX1 is Volvo CE's prototype electric hybrid wheel loader – it was also unveiled at the Xploration Forum last year.
 The machine can deliver up to a 50 percent improvement in fuel efficiency, as well as significant reductions in emissions and noise pollution compared to its conventional counterparts.
 It is currently being field tested in the U.S. by Volvo CE's customer Waste Management – the largest environmental services and recycling company in North America.
 So far, feedback has been positive.